crosscon/uc1-2-integration/README.md

 #### Patch buildroot components

 Several buildroot components must be patched for solution to work properly.
-This unfortunately be a single simple patch, as the buildroot is not tracked by Crosscon.
+This unfortunately cannot be a single simple patch, as the buildroot is not tracked by Crosscon.

 ##### Patch buildroot configuration